Resources

 All kinds of wonderful people and organizations have created useful documents to help you start a giving garden or run one more efficiently.
 Rather than re-invent the wheel, we thought we’d just direct you to a few of these excellent resources.
 Hundreds of articles and guides can be found by searching online.
 More information on starting a giving garden

 As every overworked giving gardener knows, it’s difficult to run a Giving Garden by yourself – nor should you!
 Volunteers are essential to your effort: you need them to help with garden tending, deliveries, and other tasks, but even more importantly, they create a community that feeds everyone who participates.
 And we don’t mean literally.
 Build a team of volunteers, and you will teach people how to grow food, a valuable skill they will have with them forever and hopefully share with others.
 Mentoring promising volunteers is also critical to the sustainability of your program.
 After all, who will take over when you move on?
-More information on creating a volunteer network
+Get all the ins and outs of operating a giving garden, see our Handbook

 Local Organizations: